Leprechaun Run Race Recap:

 I haven’t run the Leprechaun Run in a couple of years.
 Last time I raced, there was only an option to run 5 miles.
-Since then, they’ve added a seven miler as well.
-I decided to run the seven milers because it was a fun distance.
+Since then, the Leprechaun Run has added a seven miler as well.
+I decided to run the Leprechaun Run seven miler because it was a fun distance.
 The race goes along the Kelly Drive and Schuylkill River.
 Despite being 15 minutes away, it’s been nearly a year since I raced in Philadelphia.

-The race started promptly at 7:30 am.
-The start time was perfect because I could get back to work in NJ on time.
+The Leprechaun Run race started promptly at 7:30 am.
+The start time for the Leprechaun Run was perfect because I could get back to work in NJ on time.
 At the time, I felt like it was too early, but it all worked out.
 Truthfully I had no idea what to expect in 7 miles.
 After running a few 5ks and four milers around 6:30 pace, I figured somewhere around 6:50.

-I ran about a 2-mile warmup.
+Before the Leprechaun Run, I ran about a 2-mile warmup.
 I got to the start at 7:25.
 There were a short speech and dedication to Special Olympics.
-I always appreciate this race because the proceeds go directly to Special Olympics.
+I always appreciate the Leprechaun Run because the proceeds go directly to Special Olympics.
 We got going around 7:35.

-The five and seven milers both went off together; the seven milers just went further.
+The Leprechaun Run five and seven milers both went off together; the seven milers just went further.
 Around .1 into the race, I realized I forgot to start my watch.
 I started it, but it meant all of my miles were off.
 It was fine and no big deal.
-I ran the first mile with my husband, and we hit it in 6:39.
+I ran the first mile of the Leprechaun Run with my husband, and we hit it in 6:39.

-During the second mile, I started to find my rhythm.
+During the second mile of the Leprechaun Run, I started to find my rhythm.
 I ran the race almost all alone.
 Most of the race was without event.
-It felt like a time trial with myself.
+The Leprechaun Run felt like a time trial with myself.
 Since I’ve been running hard 5ks alone, it was no different.
 I hit the second mile around 6:35 and I was pleasantly surprised.
 I felt good.

-As we went by mile 2.5, I noticed the only female in front of me turned.
-She was doing the five miles, which meant I was in first place.
+As we went by mile 2.5 of the Leprechaun Run, I noticed the only female in front of me turned.
+She was doing the five miles, which meant I was in first place for the Leprechaun Run 7 miler.
 I was pleasantly surprised.
 I hit mile 3 in 6:34 and felt great.
 I knew I hadn’t taken it out too fast and felt relaxed; it was just a matter of counting down the miles.

-We turned around at 3.5 and headed back to the start.
+We turned around at 3.5 and headed back to the start of the Leprechaun Run.
 I saw my good friend Pat (who took the photo), who is the race director for many unique and local races.

 I like a good out and back course because I feel like I excel in an out and back course.

-I hit mile 4 in 6:34.
+I hit mile 4 of the Leprechaun Run in 6:34.
 I told myself, “it’s only a 5k left”.
 Because that’s all I’ve been running recently.
 When we hit the 2.5 mile/5 miles turn around, we began to cross paths with other runners.

-I ran mile 5 in 6:30 and felt good.
+I ran mile 5 of the Leprechaun Run in 6:30 and felt good.
 I couldn’t believe I was running at nearly the same pace as the weekend before.

 I found myself weaving around other races for the last 2 miles.
 It was no big deal.
-I ran a 6:28 and 6:28.
+I ran a 6:28 and 6:28n for the final couple of miles of the Leprechaun Run.
 I crossed in 45:51 and I was pleased with that.

-I’m pleased and excited about that.
+I’m pleased and excited about the Leprechaun Run.
 I wasn’t expecting to run 6:33 pace for 7 miles but truthfully I had no idea what to expect.
 It’s been hard not to compare myself to previous fitness levels, but I know the fitness will come back.

 I’m looking forward to getting more races under my belt and getting faster again.